 Panama Canal expansion

-The expansion of the Panama Canal, currently underway and due for completion in 2015, should double its capacity and increase the scope for inter-continental trade with more and larger ships transiting between the Pacific and Atlantic Oceans (via the Caribbean Sea).
+The expansion of the Panama Canal, due for completion later in 2015, should double its capacity and increase the scope for inter-continental trade with more and larger ships transiting between the Pacific and Atlantic Oceans (via the Caribbean Sea).
 It is anticipated that one fifth of world trade will pass through the canal.
 The Colón Free Trade Zone (CFZ), linked to the canal on the Caribbean coast, is the world’s second largest free trade zone after Hong Kong and may be attractive to companies looking to access Central America, the Caribbean and northern South America.

 Apart from dairy products, Central America continues to import significant quantities of food commodities and processed products.
 These markets have traditionally been dominated by US and European exporters.
 However, as the Australian commercial presence in Mexico grows, new opportunities to expand food export markets are likely to arise.